 What are tented tiles?

 The term tented tiles refer to floor tiles that have lost their bond to the slab surface and have popped up.
-Check the video below:
+Check the video below: as you listen notice the popping noise.
+Those pops are from the thin-set separating from the concrete surface.

 Missing soft (movement) joints

 Tynan correctly identifies one cause of tented floor tiles: an inadequate gap between the tile and the baseboard.
-In a specific house, you would have to remove any quarter round material to check for the needed gap.
+In a specific house, you would have to remove any quarter-round material to check for the needed gap.

 Another thing to check is what is known as “soft joints” or “movement joints.”
 A soft joint is a joint between two tiles that is not grouted.
 It is typically filled with a colored caulk.